 Dublin is a fantastic city to visit and explore; there is so much to see and do and eat and drink!
 Yes, it is a notoriously expensive city but it doesn’t have to be – you can check out my free guide to Dublin here.

 Most tourists who travel to Ireland will land in Dublin which is the perfect base to explore the rest of the Emerald Isle.
-As Ireland is a relatively small country, it’s possible to do a day trip to any county that you would like to visit.
+As Ireland is a relatively small country, it’s possible to go on a variety of amazing day trips from Dublin.
 Plus you’ll also experience the most beautiful scenery along the way!